DonTseTse/bash_commons/filesystem.md

 `create_folder "/new/folder/path" "verbose"` would hence print *folder /new/folder/path created\n* in case of success.
 These message can be customized by creating a array variable with elements that have the status as index.
-The name of the array variable has to be provided as 3rd paramter.
+The name of the array variable has to be provided as 3rd parameter.
 In the example below, the success message template is overwritten:

 ```
-msg_defs[0]="Success! %path created\n"
+msg_defs[0]="Haha! %path created\n"
 create_folder "new/folder/path" "verbose" "msg_defs"
 ```
-would print *Success! /new/folder/path/ created\n* in case of success.
+would print *Haha! /new/folder/path/ created\n* in case of success.

-Examples:
+<u>Examples</u>:

 - `stdout`silent: `create_folder "path/to/new/dir"`
 - `stdout` with status code: `status=$(create_folder "/path/to/my_new_dir" "status")`